cds-snc/tti-tools-tracker/README.md

 The tool is designed as GitHub application that subscribes to `deployment` events (https://developer.github.com/v3/repos/deployments/) on pull request branches.
 The specific use case at CDS targets [Heroku's Review apps](https://devcenter.heroku.com/articles/github-integration-review-apps), which are created on every push to a branch.

-Once the application receives the event, it extracts the URL for the application, loads the URL using [Lighthouse](https://developers.google.com/web/tools/lighthouse/), and and returns the time it takes for the URL to become interactive.
+Once the application receives the event, it extracts the URL for the application, loads the URL using [Lighthouse](https://developers.google.com/web/tools/lighthouse/), and returns the time it takes for the URL to become interactive.
 The result is then saved in a database and if there are previous results for that branch, a delta is calculated.

 ### Implementation

 The tool is implemented as a Google Cloud function.
 Any merges to master are automatically deployed after testing passes using Google's Cloud build service (check `cloudbuild.yaml` for more information).
-[Lighthouse](https://developers.google.com/web/tools/lighthouse/) is used to determin the time to interaction for a given URL.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse/) is used to determine the time to interaction for a given URL.
 Google's Firestore is used a database to track values so that deltas can be calculated.

 ### Questions?